codeswot/nursey/README.md

 .. if given the chance i would love to explain more on my solutions or perhaps get more time to ace it .

+As for UI, i have all elements in place, would have use the material design pattern well enough but am time concerned

 I planned to write some unit and integration test, 24 hrs is a lot but quite short to think things through